Voice Input

 Enable AI Correction

-- Toggle AI Text Correction on.
+- Toggle AI text correction on.

 Custom Instructions

-The Inspect core prompt toggle in settings lets you view the full base correction prompt (read-only).
+The Inspect core prompt toggle in settings lets you view the full base correction prompt, read-only.
 Your project name and custom dictionary terms are injected into this prompt automatically.

 File Reference Resolution